The Advantage of Fine-Grained Training: Results

-Although this result fully supports our hypothesis, the notion of boundary redundancy is based mainly on intuition and is difficult to quantify.
-Therefore, the next section introduces a synthetic dataset in which redundancy can be measured and controlled, allowing a more quantitative test of the relationship between data geometry and the advantage of fine-grained training.
+The next section introduces a synthetic dataset in which redundancy can be directly measured and controlled, allowing a more stringent quantitative test of the relationship between data geometry and the advantage of fine-grained training.}